cybensis/SPT-VR/README.md

 If you go into the Tarkov settings menu, you will see a VR tab, which allows you to modify some of the VR specific settings.

 ---

+## VR Settings
+If you look in Tarkovs settings menu you will see a new tab for VR which contains some VR specific configurations you can change to suit your play style, such as:
+- Snap turn/Smooth turn settings, as well as degrees for snap turn
+- Hands only / No Legs options
+- Aim smoothing options
+- Rotation offsets for your hands
+- Graphics settings
+- Weapon handling settings
+- And more

+---
 ## FPS/Graphics Guide
 NOTE: Keep in mind these settings were based on my personal performance is likely very inaccurate.
 Additionally, messing around with some settings in raid can cause some bad visual glitches, so be aware of this before reporting any bugs
 #### In game graphics guide